p2panda/website/_posts/2025-07-09-streams-transactions-crash-resilience.md

 Whenever a p2panda Operation arrives at a peer we need to separate the system- and application concerns and handle them one after another.
 First we look into the Header, process it and adjust our system state accordingly.
 Has this author been invited to an encrypted group context?
 Is this author allowed to write to this document?
 Did this Operation arrive out-of-order and do we need to wait before we can proceed with it?
 Can we decrypt the Body?

 After all of the system processing and checks have taken place, we can finally "forward" the Operation to the application layer which is controlled by the developers who want to build anything on top.
-Here we can only guess what will happen, but let’s assume that some sort of processing will also be required and whatever comes out of it will land in some application state, potentially persisted in a database like SQLite.
+Here we can only guess what will happen, but let's assume that some sort of processing will also be required and whatever comes out of it will land in some application state, potentially persisted in a database like SQLite.

 Our goal is to allow developers to combine and "stack up" different processing flows for their individual application needs.
 Does your application need permission management?
 Add `p2panda-auth` to the processing pipeline!